Lohenrex/ffpedia/README.md

 ### Available methods
 #### Characters
 * characters: Retrieve a list of every character in the API's database.
 (Array)
-* characters_count: Get the count of avaiable characters.
+* characters_count: Get the count of available characters.
 (Integer)
 * character(id): Find a character by its id.
 (Hash)
 * random_character: Get a random character.
 (Hash)
 * characters_by_game(game): Retrieve a list of characters filtered by the game where they are featured in.
 (Array)